YurkoHoshko/domain-names-watchlist/README.md

 #ToDo

-Check assets configuration - Angular is not not loading templates from Sinatra Refactor js as it is bloody mess(extract layout to directives, use ngRoutes, etc) Add handling for backend errors with meaningful error messages
+1) Check assets configuration - Angular is not not loading templates from Sinatra
+2) Refactor js as it is bloody mess(extract layout to directives, use ngRoutes, etc)
+3) Add handling for backend errors with meaningful error messages
+4) Add authentication system to be able to identify user.
+5) Move to PostgreSQL